-There are many who are not in the trenches that could act as a modern day Haym Solomon or a Robert Morris.
+There are many who are not in the trenches that could act as a modern day Haym Salomon or a Robert Morris.
 Both men played a crucial role in the funding of the Revolutionary War.
-(Solomon’s name is often spelled Salomon.)
+(Salomon’s name is often spelled Solomon.)

 In August of 1781, our Southern forces had trapped Lieutenant General Charles Cornwallis in the little Virginia coastal town of Yorktown.
 George Washington and the main army and the Count de Rochambeau with his French army decided to march from the Hudson Highlands to Yorktown and deliver the final blow.
 But Washington’s war chest was completely empty, as was that of Congress.
 Washington determined that he needed at least $20,000 to finance the campaign.
 When Morris told him there were no funds and no credit available, Washington gave him a simple but eloquent order: “Send for Haym Salomon.”
 Haym again came through, and the $20.000 was raised.
 Washington conducted the Yorktown campaign, which proved to be the final battle of the Revolution, thanks to Haym Salomon.

 The Treaty of Paris was signed on September 3rd, 1783, and ended the Revolutionary War, but the financial problems of the newly established Country were not.
 It was Haym Salomon who managed, time-after-time, to raise the money to bailout the debt ridden government.